sqm-autorate/sqm-autorate/README.md

 Set these values high enough to avoid cutting off your communications entirely.
 The default is 20% of the base rates.
 This is good for mid-range to high-speed connections (above 20 Mbps).
-For very slow connections (below 1Mbps) use 50% of the nominal rate.
+For very slow connections (below 5Mbps) perhaps use 50% of the nominal rate.
+For connections below 3Mbps be aware that even one packet will take about 4ms at 3Mbps and 12ms at 1Mbps.
+There is no way to get reliable low latency such as for gaming when your connection is much lower than 3Mbps.

 6. Run these commands to start and enable the _sqm-autorate_ service that runs continually:
    ```